 Why is my asparagus soup so stringy?

-Your asparagus soup is stringy because the asparagus are not fully blended.
+Your asparagus soup is stringy because the asparagus is not fully blended.
 This can happen, especially if your asparagus is not fresh.

 Our advice when using not-so-fresh asparagus is to peel them with a vegetable peeler.